wilkster/SnipShape/Readme.md

 ## Drawing on snips

-A number of drawing shapes are provided to cover most of the actions a user would need.
-Press one of the keys below to change into a drawing mode, the border color will change, also on Button Bar After drawing hitting the space bar or deactivating the window will cancel drawing mode.
+A number of drawing shapes are provided to cover most of the annotations a user would need.
+Use the Buttonbar menus or press one of the keys below to change into a drawing mode.
+The cursor will change to the shape you are drawing and snip border color will change to the active color.
+After drawing pressing the space bar or Esc key will cancel drawing mode.
 These options are also available from the Buttonbar described below.

 ### Hotkeys to create shapes